root-foundation/root/README.md

 But, as we accelerate towards Artificial General Intelligence (AGI)[^ai], our debt-based economic system will increasingly concentrate opportunity, cruelly oppress those without wealth and will eventually tear society apart at its seams.

-We propose a new economic system that unites society and unlocks humanity’s potential by giving every person a share in our collective progress and democratizing opportunity.
+We propose a new economic system that unites society and unlocks humanity’s potential by giving every person a share in our collective progress and by democratizing opportunity.

 [^ai]: To avoid confusion, when we say "artificial intelligence" unabbreviated (and without other qualifiers) we mean the broader societal, cultural, and technological change.
 We note 3 milestones: <br /><br />1.
 Domain specific AI: performs specific cognitive tasks but lacks broad adaptability. <br />2.
 AGI: _reasons_ across most domains as well as a human. <br />3.
 Superintelligence: performs cognition _above_ reasoning (appears to be _intuitive_). <br /><br />We believe we will have full AGI far sooner than most people think, full Superintelligence far, far later than many think.

 ## Problem

-AGI will make the world very extreme: a tiny share of people will create most of the economic value, while the median share will shrink — a power law distribution of outcomes.
+AGI will make the world very extreme: a tiny share of people will create most of the economic value, while the median _share_ will shrink — a _power law distribution_ of outcomes.

 Extreme outcomes aren't new; any highly complex activity has extreme outcomes – the _average_ startup founder, musician, or content creator makes nothing, whereas the _best_ ones generate astronomical outcomes.
 What _is_ new is that the _entire_ economy will become very extreme instead of just a few creative domains.
 This is because AGI will eat lower complexity activities across _all_ domains, pushing us towards higher complexity activities which will yield _even_ more extreme outcomes.
-Extreme outcomes are here to stay and will only become more extreme over time. _(In case this is unintuitive, please read [Convergence phenomenon](https://github.com/root-foundation/root#convergence-phenomenon) below)_.
+Extreme outcomes are here to stay and will only become more extreme over time.

 In such an extreme world, **debt is death**.
 Everything will be too risky to finance with debt.
 This is not due to fewer opportunities (AGI will enable far more opportunities than it takes), but rather due to the extreme, winner-take-all nature of outcomes within _each_ opportunity.
 In extreme outcomes, the median outcome falls to nothing and thus financing with debt is no longer viable.